collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 ## Search

 The Search index is not up to date.
 It is being rebuilt as soon as possible.
+This is due to constant importing of data into the databases and file system, it is impossible to keep up until migrations are finished.
+New content is being indexed, migrated content will be indexed with a delay

 ## Community and Public Files